 The answer is that sometimes you will want transfer tape.
 Now, you will need a special type of transfer tape for this material.
 It MUST BE rated for use with heat transfer vinyl.
 Please do not use the regular transfer tape with this product as you will have a huge mess.
 This is the transfer tape that I used for my experiments.

 The StarCraft Printable HTV for light materials DOES NOT need transfer tape as you are going to leave it on the backing paper.
 The dark material version can be used without transfer tape but you may want it if you have multiple pieces to your design.
-I used it for some of my projects and others I just peeled away the design and transferred it by hand.
+I used it for some of my projects and for others I just peeled away the design and transferred it by hand.

-Cutting on Your Cricut Machine
+Cutting On Your Cricut Machine

 I used the print then cut function on my Cricut for all of the projects I made.
 I will note here that this function is only for the Cricut Explore, Venture, Joy Xtra, and Maker machines.
 For the original Cricut Joy, you cannot use print then cut.

 I set my machine to printable iron on for dark fabrics for BOTH of the types of StarCraft printable HTV that I used.
 It worked perfectly for both.
-I love using my Cricut to get a really clean cut and the ability to cut around intricate designs as well.
+I love using my Cricut to get a really clean cut and the ability to cut around intricate designs is fantastic as well.
 Don’t forget that the light version of this product needs to be mirrored before printing to be used correctly.

 Weeding Printable HTV